This is a guide to Zagreb, Croatia’s Capital which also geographically lies a bit off the tourist trails.

 Do you need more detailed info on how to get to Zagreb and around in just one day?
 Then go to my post 24 hours in ZAGREB; you’ll find this one and many other great destinations in this blog’s 24 hours in…-section

 Zagreb was only the first of many beautiful places I’ve visited in Croatia.
 To read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: